Following the Chancellor’s lunchtime announcement, here’s a summary of a few of the new schemes announced today:

 Job Retention Bonus

-If you continue to stand by your employees, then the Government will stand by you.
-That’s the clear
+If you continue to support your employees, the Government will support you.
+That’s the clear message today.

-message today as Rishi Sunak announces a £1k bonus in January for every furloughed member of staff you bring back to work.
-In order to claim this, the returning staff member must earn at least £525 per month in November, December and January.
+Rishi Sunak announced a £1k bonus in January for every furloughed member of staff you bring back to work.
+To qualify, returning staff must earn at least £525 per month in November, December, and January.

-This is a big announcement for us as we’ve claimed in excess of £1.4million furlough grants for our clients so far.
+This is a big announcement for us.
+So far, we’ve claimed in excess of £1.4million furlough grants for our clients.
 We understand the impact this pandemic has had on cash flow and will do everything we can to claim the bonus for all eligible staff.

 VAT Cut and ‘Eat Out to Help Out’ Scheme

-Hospitality and tourism sectors have been badly hit due the pandemic; today a temporary cut has been announced, slashing VAT from 20% to 5% until 12th January 2021.
-Coupled with this, a new discount scheme has been announced to restore the public’s confidence in eating out.
-The Government have announced that they will underwrite a 50% discount for meals eaten within pubs and restaurants on a Monday, Tuesday and Wednesday throughout August.
+Hospitality and tourism sectors have been hit hard by the pandemic.
+Today, a temporary VAT cut from 20% to 5% wasEat Out to Help Out’ Scheme announced, lasting until 12th January 2021.
+Additionally, a new discount scheme aims to restore the public’s confidence in eating out.
+The Government will offer a 50% discount on meals eaten in pubs and restaurants on a Monday, Tuesday and Wednesday throughout August.

 Kickstart Scheme

-In order to reduce the growing rate of unemployment, the Government today confirmed additional funding for apprenticeships, traineeships and those at risk of long-term unemployment.
+To reduce rising unemployment, the Government confirmed additional funding for apprenticeships, traineeships, and support for those at risk of long-term unemployment.